Microsoft/azure-docs.pt-pt/articles/iot-central/core/tutorial-monitor-devices.md

 ---
-title: 'Tutorial: monitorar seus dispositivos no Azure IoT Central'
+title: 'Tutorial: Monitor your devices in Azure IoT Central'
-description: 'Tutorial: como um operador, use seu aplicativo de IoT Central do Azure para monitorar seus dispositivos.'
+description: 'Tutorial: As an operator, use your Azure IoT Central application to monitor your devices.'
 author: dominicbetts
 ms.author: dobett
 ms.date: 11/13/2019